Information for Graduate Students

 The aim of the Department of Spanish and Portuguese Languages and Cultures is to train students to become effective teachers and scholars of Spanish and/or Portuguese language and culture.
 Instruction and supervision are so arranged as to ensure that students acquire a broad understanding of the whole field of Spanish and/or Luso-Brazilian studies as well as a specialized grasp of one of its subfields, and are well prepared to develop independently as scholars.

 General Entrance Requirements

-To qualify for graduate work in the department, the candidate must show evidence of a comprehensive knowledge of Spanish and/or Luso-Brazilian literature and basic competence, written and oral, in the target language.
+To qualify for graduate work in the department, the candidate must show evidence of a comprehensive knowledge of Spanish and/or Luso-Brazilian literature and/or culture and basic competence, written and oral, in the target language.
 A broad training in the humanities is advantageous.

 Please visit the Graduate School website for complete information regarding application and admission.

 By the end of the second year of graduate study (fourth semester), all students must demonstrate reading proficiency in one foreign language that is relevant to the student's field of specialization.
 Students are urged to fulfill this requirement in the first year of residence.
 The language requirement must be satisfied in order for the student to be authorized to take the general examination.
 In addition, students specializing in Hispanic literature and culture are required to take at least one 500-level Portuguese course and, likewise, students focusing on Luso-Brazilian topics are expected to take at least one 500-level Spanish course.

 - A total of at least 15 course units at the graduate level (14 for letter grade credit, and one that may be an audit in the third year)

 - Two to three course units in graduate courses other than Spanish and Portuguese (with an absolute maximum of five), usually in an allied field pertinent to the student's area of specialization

 - An oral presentation in the first year

 - A completed doctoral dissertation and its oral public defense